killconf/ColorLogger/README.md

 - `log_name` (str): The name of the log file.
 Defaults to 'logger.log'.
 - `log_dir` (str): The directory to save the log file.
 If not provided, the current working directory is used.
 - `level` (str): The logging level.
-One of 'DEBUG', 'INFO', 'WARNING', 'ERROR', or 'NONE'.
+One of 'DEBUG', 'INFO', 'SUCCESS', 'WARNING', 'ERROR', or 'NONE'.
 Defaults to 'INFO'.
 - `log_to_file` (bool): Whether to save the log to a file.
 Defaults to False.

 If `log_to_file` is set to True and a valid `log_dir` is provided or determined, a log file will be created in that directory.
 If the `log_name` does not include a file extension, '.log' will be used.